tensorush/Awesome-Jai-Programming/Jai-Private-Beta-Q&A.md

 The hard problem is how to actually use all of the processors' cores.
 If you do something like co-routines or the like — these are not high-performance constructs.

-Concurrency can be a rigorous computer science term or it can be a way to avoid saying parallelism when parallelism is what you care about in all practical cases.
+Concurrency can be a rigorous computer science term or it can be a way to avoid saying parallelism when parallelism is what you actually care about in all practical cases.
 This reflects in many languages having all of the concurrency primitives, but really no parallelism help at all.

 ### 19) Complex Numbers & 16-bit Half-precision Float

 Presently, no intention to add any of these.
 Scalars is really the point to stop, for all the rest you have structs.
-The other one is becoming popular on some hardware, however it doesn't matter too much right this second.
+The 16-bit half-precision float is becoming popular on some hardware, however it doesn't matter too much right this second.

 ### 20) Debugging